GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-parent/index.md

 layout: post
 title: "`[role]`s are not contained by their required parent element"
 description: |
-  Learn how to improve your web page's accessibility for screen reader users by making sure that all elements with ARIA roles are contained by the required parent element.
+  Learn how to improve your web page's accessibility for assistive technology users by making sure that all elements with ARIA roles are contained by the required parent element.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: